Journal Selection for Publishing

 - The Association of Lithuanian Serials

-One of the most trusted and widely recommended tool for assessing journal’s credibility is THINK.
+One of the most trusted and widely recommended tools for assessing the credibility of a journal is THINK.
 CHECK.
 SUBMIT.

 Additional information for authors